CommanderPho/PyQtInspect-Open/README.md

 **Detached Mode** supports remote debugging (server and client on different machines). **Direct Mode** does not, since the client and its auto-launched server run on the same machine.

-PyQtInspect also supports [running in IDEs like PyCharm](#341-run-pyqtinspect-in-pycharm-and-other-ides-supports-detached-mode-direct-mode) and [attaching to an existing PyQt/PySide process](#342-attach-to-process-detached-mode-only-currently-unstable).
+PyQtInspect also supports [running in IDEs like PyCharm](#341-run-pyqtinspect-in-pycharm-and-other-ides-supports-detached-mode-direct-mode), [using interactively in Jupyter notebooks](#35-jupyter-notebook-interactive-usage), and [attaching to an existing PyQt/PySide process](#342-attach-to-process-detached-mode-only-currently-unstable).

 ### 3.2 Direct Mode (Convenient method, recommended 👍)